aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 3. Create a PR with this change and wait for an approval.
 Only SDMs have permission to approve PRs in this repository.
+4. A PR check will validate the `advisories.json` file and verify that the following conditions hold:
+   * The file is compliant with the schema.
+   * The issue exists.
+   * Title and overview are within the length constraints.
+   * The semantic version is valid.
+   * The component is valid.
-4. When the PR gets merged, the advisory will be visible to all CLI installations.
+5. When the PR gets merged, the advisory will be visible to all CLI installations.
 The GitHub issue will also be automatically updated with the information contained in the file.
 All the necessary tags will also be added automatically.
-5. You can keep updating the issue normally, as new information comes in, but you're not allowed to touch the sections auto-generated from the advisories file.
+6. You can keep updating the issue normally, as new information comes in, but you're not allowed to touch the sections auto-generated from the advisories file.